AdaCore/langkit/doc/tutorial.rst

-For instance we generally keep identifiers in symbol tables so that we can compare them efficiently (no string comparison, just a pointer equality, for example) and allocate memory for the text only once: identical identifiers will reference the memory chunk.
+For instance we generally keep identifiers in symbol tables so that we can compare them efficiently (no string comparison, just a pointer equality, for example) and allocate memory for the text only once: identical identifiers will reference the same memory chunk.
 On the other hand, string literals are almost always unique and thus are not good candidates for symbol tables.

 In Langkit, we declare the list of token kinds subclassing the ``LexerToken``